4 Ingredient Easy Skillet Bread Recipe

 Instructions

-- Once the dough is doubled in size, slash the top of the dough a few times with a sharp knife.
+- Optional: Slash the top of the dough a few times with a sharp knife or bread lame.

 Notes

-I use a 10" skillet for this recipe.
-You may also use an 8" or 12" skillet.
-Bread baked in an 8" skillet will result in a taller bread and will likely take a few extra minutes to bake.
-Bread baked in a 12" skillet will result in a wider and shorter loaf and will likely be done a few minutes quicker.
+I used a 10 inch (25 cm) cast-iron skillet.
+You can also use an 8 inch (20 cm) or 12 inch (30 cm) skillet.
+Bread baked in an 8 inch size will result in a taller bread and will likely take a few extra minutes to bake.
+Bread baked in a 12 inch size will result in a wider and shorter loaf and will likely be done a few minutes quicker.

-68 Comments on “4 Ingredient Easy Bread Recipe”
+69 Comments on “4 Ingredient Easy Skillet Bread Recipe”

 This looks so good, I am going to make it tomorrow.
 Never thought of making bread in a cast iron skillet!